ospalh/3d-printing/yacs/description_2yacs.md

-Zurzeit: Sieben.

 Yet another coin fidget spinner.
-This one is
+This one is a somewhat larger two arm version.
 The centre hole is for the standard 608 skate bearing, 22 mm × 7 mm.

 There are a few ready-made STLs there, for coins i had lying around:

+* six 50 eurocent coins
+* eight UK 5p coins
+* eight 5 eurocent coins
+* eight 1 角人民币 (1 Jiao RMB) coins

 # How designed